kellysienci/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_Allen-key-router.jpg){.aligncenter .size-medium}

 At this stage, it’s a good idea to grab the router you’ll be using with your machine.
-We’ll show these steps using the Makita RT0700 / RT0701 trim router that we recommend (pictured).
+We’ll show these steps using the Makita RT0700 / RT0701 trim router, however this works for the AutoSpin as well.
 Also, grab the motor wires from the motor box while you’re at it.

 **Note: when using the Makita RT0700 / RT0701 it’ll come with a base attached.
 Remove this as you’ll just need the main router body for the CNC.**